speaking-for-hackers/speaking-for-hackers-book/README.md

-This is where the source for Speaking for Hackers will live.
+This the source for Speaking for Hackers.

-The book was begun on 2/6/2012 and is but an infant.
+Right now it's just plain text, wrapped to 80 characters.
+The eventual plan is for all the usual formats, including a nice-looking PDF.

 As a paid customer, you should feel free to open up an issue describing the contet that you would like to see covered.